ddaypunk06/gatsby-blog/src/unpublished_posts/2021-01-01-turning-21-again.md

 I will watch movies in Hindi with her, and attempt to learn that way.
 ## I am a developer

-> On workdays, When I finish lunch, I will read something about programming
+> On workdays, When I finish lunch, I will read an article or chapter about software development

 This year more than ever, I want to improve as a programmer.
 I have had a full year as a developer (in title) and it was great!